 “It has impossibly high, rocky cliffs that enclose the space.
 The cliffs contain iconic granite elements with names like Half Dome, Royal Arches, and El Capitan.
 Because of its form and depth, one can’t always see the valley from a distance, so the first view is often a surprise.
 Despite its grandeur, the nearly flat valley floor makes it a comfortable space.
 The combination of beauty and comfort has made the valley so popular that it is always in danger of being loved to death.
 An understanding that the valley was carved by glaciers increases one’s appreciation for its beauty.
 The Merced River, spectacular waterfalls, Mirror Lake, and the granite walls are reminders of the glacial past.
 The granite walls remind us that most of the Sierra Nevada range is underlain by rock that formed deep in the earth roughly 100 million years ago and is now exposed due to tectonic uplift and glaciation.”

-More highlights from the PPN Survey will be posted every two weeks, so stay tuned!
+More highlights from the PPN Survey will be posted periodically on The Field, so stay tuned!